AKSDug/7z-to-chd/README.md

 The script will prompt you for:
 1. Source directory (containing .7z files)
 2. Destination directory (for CHD and .m3u files)
-3. Whether to keep or delete original files
+3. Whether to keep or delete original files (default: keep files - recommended)
 4. Multithreading limitations

 If chdman wasn't found during setup, you'll be prompted to provide its path the first time you run a conversion.